weiserlab/ambuj/index.md

 ## Teaching and Mentorship

-I strongly believe in diversity and providing equal opportunity to all.
-As an academic, I have been fortunate to mentor a diverse set of students from over **10 different nationalities**, including students who now identify as transfeminine non-binary.
+I **STRONGLY**** believe in diversity and providing equal opportunity to all.
+As an academic, I have been fortunate to mentor a diverse students from over **10 nationalities**, including students who now identify as transfeminine non-binary.

 **Postdoctoral Scholars**